FredericoMetelo/peersim-environment/README.md

 Learning Based Load Balancing Algorithm](https://ieeexplore.ieee.org/document/8885745)".
 The tool we use to support our simulation is the [Peersim Simulation Tool](https://peersim.sourceforge.net/).

 **Simulation Components**<br>
-We simulate a static network (we are planning to make the topology configurable like in an actual SDN in later updates).
+We simulate a static network (we are planning to make the topology configurable like in an actual SDN in later updates (Still not implemented!)).
 All the Nodes in the Network know each other from the start and communicate through a reliable (can be configured to be unreliable) link.
 The Network simulated has three types of nodes, that are:

 - Worker Nodes: Simulate the execution of tasks, offload tasks on request by the controller and communicate status messages to the controller.
+  - Controller Node: Some worker nodes have the controller function.
+This allows them to keep information on the status of each node in their neighbourhood and receive offload instructions from the agents outside the simulation, and subsequently pass them to the relevant worker node.
+The worker node to be offloaded to is selected on a round robin style across all nodes.
 - Client Nodes: Only one client that will for each node generate and request tasks following a poisson process. the Client also keeps an average of the time the requests took to be processed in the time internal to the simulator.
-- Controller Node: The controller nodes keep information of the status of each node and recieve the offload instructions from the outside to pass them to the relevant worker node.
-The worker node to be offloaded to is selected on a round robin style across all nodes.

 **Simulating the passage of time**<br>

-We use the Peersim CDScheduler class to simulate the passage of time.
-Each simulation tick represents one second, and at each tick every worker will proccess part of the taks it has attributed, and each client will send a taks to the nodes following a Poisson Process.
-For convenience at every 100 ticks the simulation is blocked to await the offload instructions from the Agent.
+To simulate the passage of time we make use of the built-in schedulling properties of the Peersim simulation tool, by utilizing having our protocols extend the CDScheduler Class and execute something at each time-step, each simulation time-step represents a second, and all the protocols execute at each time-step.
+We have a special protocol, DiscreteTimeStepManager that controls the stopping of the simulation, so that the agents can send their offloading instructions to the simulation.
+The other protocols also execute every time-step, but none of them affects the flow of the simulation.
+Their functions encopass

+The worker at each time-step processes the tasks it has received by how many instructions per second it can do.
+If any changes to its internal state happened it will broadcast its state information to its neighbourhood.

+The clients will generate and send tasks to the nodes following a Poisson Process, every time-step they check what workers are scheduled to receive a task.
+They then generate that task and send it to the worker.
+For every worker that was sent a task the client node will use the poisson process to see on how many time-steps it will have to send the next task to said worker.

 **Communication between the agent and the environment.**<br>
 To allow communicating with external agents we wrap the agent up in a Local Spring Server that exposes a REST API for the agent to send actions to the environment and observe it's state.